-We offer a wide range of products and services, some of which include Dispensing of both NHS and Private Prescriptions, Repeat Dispensing, Medicine Usage Reviews (MURs), FREE Prescription Collection and Delivery Service in the local area, Smoking Cessation, Travel Clinic, Flu Vaccination, Sexually transmitted infections (STI) Test, Chlamydia Testing, Free Condoms - Come Correct, Emergency Hormonal Contraception and Hepatitis B and HIV Screening; just to name a few.
+We offer a wide range of products and services, some of which include Dispensing of both NHS and Private Prescriptions, Repeat Dispensing, Medicine Usage Reviews (MURs), FREE Prescription Collection Service, Smoking Cessation, Travel Clinic, Flu Vaccination, Sexually transmitted infections (STI) Test, Chlamydia Testing, Free Condoms - Come Correct, Emergency Hormonal Contraception and Hepatitis B and HIV Screening; just to name a few.

-We are open 6 days a week.
+We are open 7 days a week from 9:00am - 7:00pm.
 The majority of our enhaced pharmacy services are available during opening hours such as smoking cessation and emergency hormonal contraception (the morning after pill).
 We are also available for any heathcare advice required during all our opening hours.

 *For a full and detailed description of each service that we offer at Bliss Chemist, please browse through the Service list shown below and click on the descriptive tabs for more information

 If we are closed, you can get health advice and information, including details of other local health services from NHS UK at www.nhs.uk or call NHS 111 Service which is available 24 hours a day, 365 days a year; calls are free from landlines and mobile phones.